Future Ready: Life Skills Coaching for Teens & Adults

-Empowering Students & Adults to Build Independence (12+)
+Empowering Pre-Teens, Teens & Adults (12+) to Build Independence

-Helping pre-teens, teens, and adults with special needs build independence, confidence, and real-life organizational skills—at their own pace.
+Helping pre-teens, teens, and adults with special needs build independence, confidence, and real life skills—at their own pace.

-I provide a supportive, virtual partnership that bridges the gap between "knowing" and "doing."
-We focus on the functional habits that lead to long-term self-advocacy.
+I provide supportive, 1:1 virtual coaching that bridges the gap between “knowing” and “doing,” focusing on daily habits and routines that lead to long-term independence.

 Who This Support Is Designed For

-This support is designed for individuals (ages 12 to adulthood) who are ready to actively participate in building life skills—not just be told what to do.
+This support is for individuals (ages 12+) who are ready to build real-life skills—not just be told what to do.

-✅ Your child is 10+ and struggles with clutter, organization, or overwhelm
+✅ Your child is 12+ and feels overwhelmed by clutter, organization, or daily tasks

-✅ You want to teach life skills, not just “clean up”
+✅ You want to teach life skills—not just “clean up” or manage the mess

-✅ Your child learns differently (ADHD, Autism, executive function challenges, or needs structure)
+✅ Your child learns differently (ADHD, Autism, executive function challenges) and needs extra structure

 ✅ You want calmer routines and more independence in your daily life.